tokio-rs/tokio-metrics/README.md

 More information about where cargo looks for configuration files can be found [here](https://doc.rust-lang.org/cargo/reference/config.html).

-Missing this configuration file during compilation will cause tokio-console to not work, and alternating between building with and without this configuration file included will cause full rebuilds of your project.
+Missing this configuration file during compilation will cause tokio-metrics to not work, and alternating between building with and without this configuration file included will cause full rebuilds of your project.

 The `rt` feature of `tokio-metrics` is on by default; simply check that you do